exoplay/exobot/README.md

 You can optionally add a `help` decorator, which exobot's `help` plugin uses to explain to useres how the plugin works.

-You can also optionally add a `permissionsGroup`, which you can then use with exobot's `Permissions` plugin to restrict access to certain commands.
+You should also add a `permissionsGroup`, which you can then use with exobot's `Permissions` plugin to restrict access to certain commands.
 In the following case, you can give access to `status.get` to groups, and if you deny access by default in configuration, only users in the group with access to